-- Understand the current skills and experience that exists within your team
+- Understand the current skills and experience within your team

-- Identify skill gaps, where there is a shortage of appropriate skills and experience
+- Identify skill gaps, where your team is lacking skills and experience

-- Pinpoint high-risk areas where you are relying on a single person to complete critical tasks
+- Find high-risk areas where you are relying on a single person to complete critical tasks

 - Plan the way forward when trying to introduce new skills or approaches to your team; and

 - Restructure your team to improve its effectiveness.